... to ensure that everyone gets the attention they deserve

 Nature of the Apprenticeship

-- The Apprenticeship takes on the judicial approach to provide guidance for future tax court litigators as proposed by a retired Tax Court judge, who shaped our litigation and trial practice program at its inception.
+- The Apprenticeship takes on the judicial approach to provide guidance for future tax court litigators as proposed by the retired Tax Court judge, who shaped our litigation and trial practice program at its inception.

 - Next, we address the first of the unwritten rules of practice - getting paid and not getting sued!
 So, we consider, in detail, how to Manage Client Expectations and Structure Fees, including advice about the do's and don't when writing the retainer agreement or engagement letter.
 Then we move on to discuss Malpractice Insurance and Legal Liability of United States Tax Court Practitioners and the ethical rules of conduct, including the pitfalls of court-imposed sanctions.